zafarrafii/Zaf-Python/README.md

 - `mdct` - [Modified discrete cosine transform (MDCT) using the FFT](#mdct-modified-discrete-cosine-transform-mdct-using-the-fast-fourier-transform-fft)
 - `imdct` - [Inverse MDCT using the FFT](#imdct-inverse-modified-discrete-cosine-transform-mdct-using-the-fast-fourier-transform-fft)

+Other:
+- `wavread` - Read a WAVE file (using Scipy)
+- `wavwrite` - Write a WAVE file (using SciPy)
+- `sigplot` - Plot an audio signal in seconds
+- `specshow` - Display a magnitude spectrogram in dB, seconds, and Hz

 ### Short-time Fourier transform (STFT)